 “Living legend” is too easily applied when describing sportspeople.
 Muhammad Ali is one of the few individuals on this planet who really do warrant such an epithet.
-The exhibition I am the Greatest: Muhammad Ali at The O2 – on the life and career of the three time heavyweight boxing champion of the world – runs until 31 August 2016 at, as the name suggests, the O2 in Greenwich, London.
+The exhibition I am the Greatest: Muhammad Ali at The O2 – on the life and career of the three time heavyweight boxing champion of the world – ran until 31 August 2016 at, as the name suggests, the O2 in Greenwich, London.

 Even before you enter the exhibition proper you’ll see colour images of magazine covers featuring the charismatic boxer who’s known as the ‘Louisville Lip’.
 As you ride the escalator up to the second floor you’ll see monochrome photographs of the boxer on London’s streets.
 As Cassius Clay, he visited the British capital in 1963 to fight Henry Cooper at Wembley Arena.